-You'll have a blood test before having more treatment to make sure that your cells have recovered.
-Occasionally it may be necessary to delay your treatment if the number of blood cells (blood count) is still low.
+You'll have a blood test before having more treatment to make sure that your blood cells have recovered.
+If your blood cells are still low, your doctor may delay your treatment for a short time.

 Bruising and bleeding

-Mylotarg can reduce the production of platelets, which help the blood to clot.
+Mylotarg can reduce the number of platelets in your blood.
+Platelets are cells that help the blood to clot.
 Tell your doctor if you have any unexplained bruising or bleeding, such as nosebleeds, bleeding gums, blood spots or rashes on the skin.
-You can have a platelet transfusion if your platelet count is low.
+Some people may need a drip to give them extra platelets.

 Anaemia (low number of red blood cells)

-Mylotarg can reduce the number of red blood cells, which carry oxygen around the body.
-A low red blood count is called anemia.
+Mylotarg can reduce the number of red blood cells in your blood.
+These cells carry oxygen around the body.
+A low red blood count is called anaemia.
 This may make you feel tired and breathless.
-Tell your doctor or nurse if you have these symptoms.
-You may need to have a blood transfusion if the number of red blood cells becomes too low.
+Tell your doctor or nurse if you feel like this.
+You may need to have a drip to give you extra red blood cells (blood transfusion).

 Effects on the liver

-Mylotarg may cause changes in the way your liver works, although it will return to normal when treatment finishes.
-You're very unlikely to notice any problems, but your doctor will take regular blood samples to check that your liver is working properly.
+Mylotarg may cause changes in the way your liver works.
+You will have regular blood tests to check how well your liver is working.

 Back to top

 Some medicines, including those that you can buy in a shop or chemist, can be harmful to take when you're having Mylotarg.
-Tell your doctor about any medicines you're taking, including over-the-counter drugs, complementary therapies and herbal drugs.
+Tell your doctor about any medicines you're taking, including drugs that you can buy for yourself, complementary therapies and herbal drugs.

-If you’re admitted to hospital for a reason not related to the cancer, it’s important to tell the doctors and nurses looking after you that you’re having Mylotarg treatment.
+If you need to go into hospital for a reason not related to the cancer, tell the doctors and nurses looking after you that you’re having treatment for AML.
 You should tell them the name of your cancer specialist so that they can ask them for advice.